How to Fill out Your Medical School Application - AAMC AMCAS

 Names and Identifiers

 To begin your AMCAS med school application, you’ll enter your name, including your legal name and nicknames or preferred names you use.
-You can choose to include previous names, such as your pre-marriage last name.
-Though marked optional, it is highly encouraged to fill this out if it applies to out.
+You can include previous names, such as your pre-marriage last name.
+Though marked optional, it is highly encouraged to fill this out if it applies to you.

 You will also enter any useful ID numbers.
 These include school-assigned identification badge numbers, MCAT identifiers, AMCAS application IDs assigned before 2002, or other identifications that might appear on transcripts and documents you will be submitting.